wincent/pinnacle/README.md

 To install Pinnacle, use your plug-in management system of choice.

 If you don't have a "plug-in management system of choice", I recommend Pathogen (https://github.com/tpope/vim-pathogen) due to its simplicity and robustness.
-Assuming that you have Pathogen installed and configured, and that you want to install vim-docvim into `~/.vim/bundle`, you can do so with:
+Assuming that you have Pathogen installed and configured, and that you want to install Pinnacle into `~/.vim/bundle`, you can do so with:

 ```
 git clone https://github.com/wincent/pinnacle.git ~/.vim/bundle/pinnacle